NOBODY likes tall weeds. While some weeds can be pulled by hand or hit with the lawn mower, others are more of a problem.

-- Can you handle a heavier, powerful weed eater?
+- Can you handle a heavy duty weed eater?

 Cost is always a factor.
 A gas powered weed wacker may be difficult to fit into a tight budget.
 They are generally the most expensive though you can find bargains if you shop around enough and are lucky.
-Corded electric tend to be the cheapest – the cost of batteries drives up the price of cordless models.
+A corded electric weed eater tends to be the cheapest – the cost of lithium ion batteries drives up the price of cordless models.

 Most trimmers are meant to handle thick weeds but not actual saplings or brush.
-Trimming down brush, or other thick areas will need a more powerful trimmer.
+Trimming down brush, or other thick areas will need a more powerful weed eater.
 Battery and corded weed eaters lack the essential power to take down larger weeds.
 Gas will be the only way to go on tougher jobs – usually using a brush cutter attachment.

 EASE OF USE